-8.3 Safety at tram stops (new)
+8.3 Recommendations concerning safety at tram stops

-To ensure safety at tram stops, passengers should never board directly from the carriageway or alight directly and unprotected onto the carriageway.
+To ensure safety at tram stops, passengers should never have to board directly from the carriageway or alight directly and unprotected onto the carriageway.
 To this end, tram stops should be situated either on the edge of a pavement or a designated island, or, in the case of a narrow street, on a raised section of the carriageway protected by a light signal.
 Some form of raised structure is in any event necessary to enable elderly or handicapped persons to board and alight without difficulty.